01. Sexual and reproductive health and rights

 12. Menstrual health and hygiene

 Menstruation has always been present in the human species, but its significance varies substantially between societies, where in some societies, menstruators are considered sacred and powerful or dirty and impure.
 So, it is crucial to challenge cultural taboos and stigma surrounding menstruation and to promote menstrual health as a basic right and part of overall reproductive health.
 This is important as menstruation is a target of incomprehension, inequality, and discrimination.
 To understand menstruation deeply, or clearly, requires going beyond dominant preconceptions, beginning with the fact that menstruation is not only a “female” issue since we are not all binary people.
-The term menstrual health and hygiene (MHH) is used to describe the needs and experiences of people who menstruate, including easy and safe access to menstrual health information, supplies, and infrastructure needed to manage periods with dignity and comfort: referred to as menstrual hygiene management.
+The term menstrual health and hygiene (MHH) is used to describe the needs and experiences of people who menstruate, including easy and safe access to menstrual health information, supplies, and infrastructure needed to manage periods with dignity and comfort.

 It includes the systemic factors that link menstruation to other health, gender, sexual social, and cultural factors, and focuses on the empowerment youth to acquire knowledge and awareness needed to ensure menstrual health and hygiene.
 Menstrual health and hygiene are important aspects of reproductive health for the individuals who menstruate.
 Menstruation is a natural process that occurs when the lining of the uterus sheds and is expelled from the body through the vagina.
 So, menstrual blood contains blood, tissue, and other substances, and typically lasts for three to seven days.
 Maintaining good hygiene by washing the genital area before and after sexual activity and using clean and fresh menstrual products during periods, are crucial to maintain overall health and well-being.